loynin/Behavioral-Cloning/writeup_template.md

 While working on "Behavioral Cloning Project" for self-driving car, I learned that the self-driving car also immitate to what I have driven during my training session.
-The self-driving car drive poorly in autonomous mode after I have driven poorly while I train it to drive.
+The self-driving car drives poorly in autonomous mode after I have driven poorly while I train it to drive.
 On the other hand, the self-driving car will drive better by itself after I have driven really good in training session.